MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/disable-planner-component.md

 # How to turn off the Planner component for your organization

 ## What is the Planner component?
-The Planner component will allow users to view and edit Planner plans as a Loop component in the same way that they can view and edit plans in the Planner web app.
-It will be available in the Loop app and in Microsoft apps that support Loop, for example, in Outlook and Teams.
+The Planner component allows users to view and edit Planner plans as a Loop component in the same way that they can view and edit plans in the Planner web app.
+It is available in the Loop app and in Microsoft apps that support Loop, for example, in Outlook and Teams.

-In the Loop app, for example, users will be able to paste the URL for a plan into a Loop page.
+In the Loop app, for example, users can paste the URL for a plan into a Loop page.
 Once pasted, it renders Planner UX inline in that page so that they can view and edit that plan.

 See [Use the Planner component in Loop](https://support.microsoft.com/office/use-the-planner-component-in-loop-545e967a-7c69-4e9a-9458-dfabdcf1d752) for details on how the component can be used.